Child Protection & Outreach Policy

 2.8 Accountability and Duty to Report

 2.8.1 Clergy, staff, and volunteers must hold each other accountable for maintaining the highest ethical and professional standards of behavior.
 When there is a violation of any of these standards by a member of the clergy, a staff person, or a volunteer, the issue will be reported immediately to the local authority or to the supervisor of the employee or volunteer.
-This individual shall then immediately inform the Area of Mission Secretary, in the case of diocesan offices or agencies, or the Moderator of the Curia who shall in turn notify the Coordinator of the Office of Education and Compliance.
+This individual shall then immediately inform the Moderator of the Curia who shall in turn notify the Director of the Office of Education and Compliance.

 2.9.2 No clergy, staff, or volunteer shall use his or her position to exercise unreasonable authority or inappropriate power or authority.

-2.9.3 Each volunteer providing services to children must read and sign all applicable guidelines related to conduct with youth prior to the provision of services.
+2.9.3 Each volunteer providing service to children must read and sign all applicable guidelines related to conduct with youth prior to the provision of services.

 2.10 Staff and Volunteer Well-Being

 2.10.1 Clergy, staff, and volunteers should be mindful of warning signs that may be indicative of the potential for their own spiritual, physical, mental and/or emotional health being compromised.
 They should seek appropriate help whenever they become aware of behavioral or emotional warning signs in their own professional and/or personal lives.